 For most, having an earthquake drill in South Carolina seems a bit out of the ordinary, but the threat is all too real.
 The Great Central U.S. ShakeOut aims to educate the masses about just what to do in case of an earthquake.

-On Thursday, April 28, many Beaufort area businesses, schools, and government offices will take part in The Great Central U.S. ShakeOut.
+On Thursday, April 28, many Charleston area businesses, schools, and government offices will take part in The Great Central U.S. ShakeOut.
 (To find out who is participating in this event in South Carolina, visit the participants page.)

-The most damaging earthquake to occur in the Southeast United States and one of the largest historic shocks in Eastern North America occured in Charleston on September 1, 1886, with a magnitude 7.3.
+Of course, one of the most damaging earthquake to occur in the Southeast United States and one of the largest historic shocks in Eastern North America occured in Charleston on September 1, 1886, with a magnitude 7.3.

 - Photos from the Charleston Earthquake in 1886.

 - Read an excerpt from the San Francisco Chronicle from May 6, 1906.

 Mapped faults and shear zones that run through South Carolina include the Brevard fault zone, the Pax Mountain fault system, the Eastern Piedmont fault system, the Georgia rift zone, and the Helena Banks fault.
 Seventy percent of the state's earthquakes occur in its Coastal Plain.